 We are a chapter of the National Audubon Society and located in southwestern Westchester County, New York.
 We connect our community to nature through our programs and activities.
 All are welcome to participate.
 We are based at the Lenoir Nature Preserve in Yonkers where we maintain a Butterfly and Hummingbird Garden, opened from dawn to dusk year-round.

-march / april happenings
+april happenings

-Nature Walk: Sunday, April 12 at 10 AM at Lenoir Preserve Meet at the Lenoir Nature Center, 19 Dudley St, Yonkers.
+Sunday, April 12 at 10 AM Nature Walk at Lenoir Preserve Meet at the Lenoir Nature Center, 19 Dudley St, Yonkers.
 Changes are happening as spring moves into full swing and bird migration is underway.
 Let Debbi Dolan know if you’re coming.
 More…

-Field Trip: Saturday, April 18 at 8 AM at Jamaica Bay.
-We will look for early spring migrants such as Osprey and Eastern Phoebes as well as lingering winter waterfowl and Snow Geese.
+Saturday, April 18 at 8 AM Field Trip at Jamaica Bay We will look for early spring migrants such as Osprey and Eastern Phoebes as well as lingering winter waterfowl and Snow Geese.
 Meet at Jamaica Bay Wildlife Refuge, Cross Bay Blvd, Broad Channel, Queens, NY.
 Michael Bochnik, leader.
 More…

 Photo: Baltimore Oriole, Tom Warren, Audubon Photography Awards